sureshmelvinsigera/Operating_Systems_Project/setup-users-and-security/README.md

 sudo chmod 755 /usr/local/share/backgrounds/wallpaper.jpg
 ```

-Now that we have a wallpaper file handly, we can start setting up the dconf profile.
+Now that we have a wallpaper file handy, we can start setting up the dconf profile.
 The first step is to create a new profile called `students`.
 To do this we are going to create a file in `/etc/dconf/profile/` called `students`.
 This file will contain the name of the profile and the path to the settings file.

 The file should hold: